 With my stay here nearly doubled, I've started exploring further into town.

-We're a ways out from Portland: I could take the regional bus there in about forty-five minutes, but I never do.
+We're a ways out from Portland: I could take the regional bus there in about an hour and a half, but I never do.
 Instead, I stick to this little town I wound up in, a town picked because I got too anxious about Portland and got off the bus at the stop before.
 Probably my best idea yet.

 I'd just gone to the dinky supermarket before, but now I started taking walks.
 Originally, it had just been a "stretch the legs before shopping" exercise, but now I was even heading into town just to wander.
 There's a neat little café with huge single-pane windows and a rocket stove that I've taken a liking to.
 Something about the impracticality of the windows combined with that adobe stove behind the bar tickles me.
 And as long as I stick to drip coffee, it's not too much out of my budget.